ribhu97/4senal/README.md

 # 4senal
 Chrome extension that changes Arsenal to 4senal on the web.

+TL;DR This is a Django dump/playground for me

 ## Current State
 Currently following the django polls application in the a4senal directory, since I decided to give Django a go (Sorry.
 Not.)
 Functionality is non-existent, only the UI of the extension is available to view right now.